TUDelft-MUDE/book/book/multivariate/design/two-random-variables.md

 ## Reflections on the Simple Example

-% Dependence considered in componenet reliability part (and system!)
+% Dependence considered in component reliability part (and system!)
 % Design point consideration NOT included here, and probably not in this book!!!

 We need to be explicit in what we are trying to evaluate.
 In this case, it is the distribution of a function of random variables, $Q$.